sc00564099/AWS_Terraform/README.md

 ## Docker+Dojo setup

-1. Confirm you have a local [Docker(https://www.docker.com/products/docker-desktop) installation.
+We can leverage docker to define required build and operations dependencies by referencing docker images.

-1. Confirm a current version (1 or 2) of the aws cli is in your local path.
+[Dojo](https://github.com/kudulab/dojo) is a similar tool to [batect](https://github.com/charleskorn/batect/).
+It is just a wrapper around docker commands to bring up a well-defined development environment in containers.

-1. Confirm `make` is in your path.
+This is the recommended approach as it enforces consistency between CI setup and the tools used by developers.

-1. Install [Dojo](https://github.com/kudulab/dojo).
-This provides a wrapper around docker commands to help provide a consistent development environment for containers.
+Assuming you already have a working docker, you can install dojo

 **On OSX** with: